Parents Of Woodland Hills High School Students Concerned About School Safety Following Another Threat

 CHURCHILL, Pa.
 (KDKA) — Woodland Hills High School students will attend classes virtually on Thursday and Friday after a threat was made by a student on social media.

 This is the second time the district has gone back to virtual learning due to a threat.
-Last week, the district canceled in-person classes for two days due to “credible threats” following a fight involving dozens of students.READ MORE: Mt.
-Oliver Police Department Cracks Down On Drug Crimes After Months-Long Investigation
+Last week, the district canceled in-person classes for two days due to “credible threats” following a fight involving dozens of students.READ MORE: Transportation Troubles: Addressing The Bus Driver Shortage This School Year

 RELATED STORY: Woodland Hills HS Principal: ‘Any Student Who Makes False Threats, Reports Will Be Disciplined’